praptisharma28/MartianScale/README.md

 # 🪐 MartianScale

 A simple Rust CLI tool that calculates your weight on Mars based on your weight on Earth.
-This project helps beginners understand basic Rust concepts like input/output, parsing, type conversion, and ownership.
+This project helps beginners understand basic Rust concepts like input/output, parsing, type conversion,functions, macros, mutablity, references, borrowing and ownership.

 ## 📦 How to Build and Run